fabsig/GPBoost/R-package/README.md

 ```R
 Sys.setenv(GPBOOST_ALL_TESTS = "GPBOOST_ALL_TESTS")
 ```
-before runing the tests in the `R-package/tests/testthat` directory.
+before running the tests in the `R-package/tests/testthat` directory.